robertrumney/weapon-customization/README.md

 # custom-weapon
-Custom weapon module for internal use
+Custom weapon module for internal use - no license as of yet